geekymonk123/Real-time-traffic-monitoring-system/README.md

-# Real-time-traffic-monitoring-system
+# Real Time Traffic Monitoring using Road Side Digital Camera
 Due to the rise of private vehicles (e.g., car) makes road traffic more congested.
 To resolve this complex situation without man- ual road traffic monitoring, computer vision takes place.
 The dedicated road surveillance cameras and sensors are used as helping devices.
 Both are costly.
 However, we are using the road side digital camera for road